RalphBacon/249-7-segment-LED-multiplexing/README.md

 I'm using dual 7-segment LED displays in another project, but I figured I could have designed that using less GPIO pins than I did.
 So I tried out my theory here.

 Now, first things first.
 You would not usually drive the individual LED segments from an Arduino; it's too many GPIO pins.
 You would use some extra hardware to do that.
+But for this demo, we'll do it the easy way!

-However, to multiplex between the digits you would normally need one pin per digit.
+However, to multiplex between the digits (watch the video to understand what that means) you would normally need one pin _**per digit**_.

 Not so here.
-I use a single GPIO pin and a tiny dual Si4599 MOSFET chip that allows me to alternate between the digits just by bring the GPIO pin high and low.
+I use a _**single GPIO pin**_ and a tiny dual Si4599 MOSFET chip that allows me to alternate between the digits just by bring the GPIO pin high and low.
 Easy peasy, lemon squeezy.
+I just love this little chip.
+A pity it's so hard to find these days (in 2022).

+### HARDWARE
 Dual 7-segment LED display, 0.28"
 https://s.click.aliexpress.com/e/_DBvpDQL